ermouth/couchbox/plugins/README.md

 #### this.\_cache(key'',null) → Promise

-Evicts entry, stored under `key`, from cache.
+Evicts an entry, stored under the `key`.
 Wildcard keys are supported like in node-stow.

 #### this.\_cache(null,null,tags{}) → Promise